Notice effective to exclude liability under the Misrepresentation Act 1967

 The Court of Appeal held that:

-- Where a claimant had been induced to enter into a contract by misrepresentation, any exclusion clause would usually be included within the contract itself, and would become effective only once the parties had entered into the contract.
+- Where a claimant had been induced to enter into a contract by misrepresentation, any exclusion clause would usually be included within the contract itself and would become effective only once the parties had entered into the contract.

 - In this case, the misrepresentation and exclusion clauses both appeared in the Investor Presentation, which had been issued before the contract was entered into by the parties.
 If Roskilde was entitled to rely upon the exclusion clauses, it did so on the basis of notice to Taberna Europe of such clauses, rather than by reason of their inclusion in the contract between the parties.

-- Under section 3 of the Misrepresentation Act 1967, a term contained in a contract which restricts liability for misrepresentation made before the contract was concluded may be enforceable if it satisfies the test of “reasonableness” as defined in the Unfair Contract Terms Act 1977 (“UCTA”).
+- Under section 3 of the Misrepresentation Act 1967, a term contained in a contract that restricts liability for misrepresentation made before the contract was concluded may be enforceable if it satisfies the test of “reasonableness” as defined in the Unfair Contract Terms Act 1977 (“UCTA”).
 Although section 3 is silent on non-contractual notices such as that contained in the Investor Presentation, that did not mean that a notice purporting to exclude liability would be ineffective.
 Section 2 of UCTA, in the context of limiting liability for negligence, makes it clear that a party may by (non-contractual) notice effectively limit or exclude liability by notice issued before a contract is entered into, provided the limitation or exclusion is reasonable.

 In principle, therefore, a person can by notice effectively exclude liability for statements made.
 In this case, the Court of Appeal held that Roskilde could rely upon the disclaimers that were included in the Investor Presentation.